 The viewing angle of the Super4 is bad.
 Its picture quality worsens rapidly at an angle, even for a VA TV.
 Blacks become grayer and colors change after only a small angle, although the brightness change is not as bad.

 The black uniformity of this LeEco TV is ordinary.
-Some clouding can be seen in the bottom of the screen where the edge backlight is situated, but this is mostly visible while displaying our black uniformity test pattern.
+Some clouding can be seen at the bottom of the screen where the edge backlight is situated, but this is mostly visible while displaying our black uniformity test pattern.
 When watching regular TV content, almost no clouding can be seen.

 The pre-calibration color accuracy is good on this LeEco TV.
 The white balance is a bit high, though, but not as bad as seen on other budget TV.
-The gamma is not flat, but it still has an overall value of 2.2, which is still good.
+The gamma isn't flat, but it still has an overall value of 2.2, which is still good.
 Finally, the color reproduction out of the box is not bad, and overall, for most people, this TV could be used as is, out of the box when set to the right picture mode.

 The post-calibration color accuracy is excellent, and the calibration process was fast and easy to do.
 The TV as a 2 points and 10 points white balance calibration.
 Both were responsive and provided good enough control to make it a simple process.
-Even though it does not have a more advanced 'Color Management Systems', we ended up with a pretty accurate calibration.
+Even though it doesn't have a more advanced 'Color Management Systems', we ended up with a pretty accurate calibration.

 You can see our recommended settings here.